AI & Hiring

 • Renewal management: No more missed renewals.
 AI watches every date across your book and kicks off personalized outreach at 90, 60, and 30 days out.

-• Document processing: Documents come in, get classified, data gets pulled out, and Applied Epic gets updated — without anyone retyping anything.
+• Document processing: Documents come in, get classified, data gets pulled out, and your management system gets updated, without anyone retyping anything.
 CSRs just review and approve.

 What This Means for Law Firms and Financial Advisors